crowdbotics/modules/modules/react-native-login/README.md

 Note for developers: you can access the user token through the reducer state (i.e. `state.login.token` and user auth information like email at `state.login.user`)

 ### Change Login screen destination to your desired screen (likely Home screen).
-After a succesful login, you can route the user to whichever screen you like.
+After a successful login, you can route the user to whichever screen you like.
 To set the screen to redirect to, open the module options file for the Login Module -- `modules/login/options.js`.
 Note this is a different options folder than you used to set the url as it is nested within the Login Module.
 Inside this file, change the `HOME_SCREEN_NAME` value to the string of the screen you want to redirect to.

 For example, if my home screen has a navigation name of `HomeScreen1234`, then I should change as follows: `const HOME_SCREEN_NAME = 'HomeScreen1234'`.